Evaluating Visual Odometry Methods for Autonomous Driving in Rain: EVALUATED VISUAL ODOMETRY ALGORITHMS

 \section{EVALUATED VISUAL ODOMETRY ALGORITHMS}

-Out of all the approaches described above, we chose seven open-source algorithms to perform evaluation in both clear and rain conditions.
-The seven algorithms are chosen to give a spread across different types of aforementioned VO approaches.
+We chose seven open-source localization algorithms along with our proposed approach to perform evaluation in both clear and rain conditions.
+These algorithms were specifically chosen across three categories:(a) dense vs sparse, (b) classical vs learning, and (c) direct vs indirect.
 In this section, we give a brief overview of each of the algorithms implemented and highlight parts of their design that are affected by rain.
 Particularly, we will be considering the feature extraction and matching strategy alongside methods of tackling failures.